suborbital/vektor/docs/guide.md

 This will create a natural grouping of your routes, with the above example creating the `/api/v1/events` and `/api/v2/events` routes.

-## Middleware
+## Middleware and Afterware

-Groups become even more powerful when combined with Middleware.
+Groups become even more powerful when combined with Middleware and Afterware.
 Middleware are pseudo request handlers that run in sequence before the mounted `vk.HandlerFunc` is run.
 Middleware functions can modify a request and its context, or they can return an error, which causes the request handling to be terminated immediately.
 Two examples:
 ```golang
 func headerMiddleware(r *http.Request, ctx *vk.Ctx) error {
 	ctx.Headers.Set("X-Vektor-Test", "foobar")